Seravo/Library-Directory/README.md

 3. Start servers

-        $ sudo start elasticsearch
-        $ sudo start elasticsearch-proxy
         $ sudo start libdir-server
+        # elasticsearch and elasticsearch-proxy will be started automatically

-Server will now be running in port 80 and logging to `/var/log/libdir.log`
+Server will now be running in port 80 and logging to `/var/log/upstart/<service name>.log`

+There is also a script `update-in-production.sh` that will automatically check out the latest version, modify sources to use port 80 and server name and build the project.
+Make your own copy of it for your own production installation.

 Credits
 -------